The best blog names all seem to be taken - that’s the challenge that every blogger faces when they start out.

 - Workout Mommy (Health & Fitness)

 - Money Saving Mom (Living on a Budget)

 - Stilettos and Green Juice - (Wellness)

 - The Blonde Salad (Fashion)

-If all else fails you can always grab people’s attention using shock factor, as in this blog about a famous Premier League football club in England:
+If all else fails you can always grab people’s attention using surprise or even shock.
+This blog is about a famous Premier League football club in England:

 - Arseblog [Sport - Arsenal Soccer]

 - Dumb Little Man (Tips for Life)

 #15 - Keyword + Republic